 SaleHoo Canada – Thousands of verified drop shippers and wholesale suppliers, along with direct shipping manufacturers.
 You have the option of using their web store to start selling instantly.
 They have a community for anyone who sells online, where dropshippers can review & rate suppliers.
 Salehoo’s expert training on how to launch and grow your drop shipping business (taught by 7-figure drop shippers), further ensures your success.
 You’ll find the free trial reassuring as you research almost 2 million products.

 Spocket – A Canadian-founded drop shipping solution that boasts a growing list of Canadian drop shippers, along with American and European options.
 Suppliers offer a variety of products in a full range of categories.
 The app syncs with your store so you can fill your orders with one click and manage the entire process from start to finish.
 You can even order product samples through the dashboard, further ensuring your customers will receive quality goods.
+Spocket has ranked high on the Globe and Mail list of Canada’s Top Growing Companies.
 Get started for free (no credit card required).

 Syncee – This international marketplace includes Canadian wholesalers, with some offering drop shipping services.
 Choose from millions of products provided by vetted suppliers with fast shipping.
 One of their best features is their Datafeed Manager, which you can use for both their wholesalers and your current wholesalers that only offer datafeed integration.

 Individual Companies Offering to Drop Ship Their Products